FrontMatter/web-documentation-nextjs/content/docs/content-creation/multilingual.md

 Once the multilingual settings are configured, you can create content in multiple languages with Front Matter CMS.

-You can create content translations by starting from the default locale content and then you can use any of the following methods to create a new translation:
+You can create content translations by starting from the locale content and then you can use any of the following methods to create a new translation:

 - Use the `Front Matter: Create new translation` command from the command palette